Skip to main content

 Scientific rigour has been obtained by adding clinician epidemiology expertise to the core RBR team (Dr Evelyn Constantin from 2005 to 2011, Dr Patricia Li from 2011 onward, and Dr Imaan Bayoumi from 2020 onward).
 Recent collaboration with the McMaster Evidence Review and Synthesis Team (MERST) has further increased rigour, transparency, and documentation.
 Funding from the Government of Ontario has enabled the periodic updates to keep the RBR current.

-Each new RBR edition is then subjected to extensive external review by the endorsing organizations and key stakeholders prior to endorsement, release, and dissemination.
+Each new RBR edition is then subjected to extensive external review by the RBR Clinical User Group, the endorsing organizations, and key stakeholders prior to endorsement, release, and dissemination.